vwegert/XPath2.Net/README.md

 This is an implementation of W3C XML Path Language (XPath) 2.0 for .NET Framework based on standard XPathNavigator API.
 The given implementation based on practice of developing XQuery is fully corresponding to the specification demands.

-Project is forked from https://xpath2.codeplex.com/
+Project is copied and forked from https://xpath2.codeplex.com/.
+Original credits go to Semyon A. Chertkov.

 ## Build
 | | |